floornfts/ecies-rust-ffi/README.md

 ### Testing the crypto module
 Simply run `cargo run` from the root directory.
 This will run `src/main.rs` - which contains the same code as `src/lib.rs`, with the addition of the `fn main()` which contains the code to test the library.

-### Generating a frameworks
+### Generating frameworks
-Run the `generate_xcframework.sh` script to generate an xcframework which you can them embed in your project.
-You may need to run `chmod +x generate_xcframework.sh` to give it execution permission
+Run the `generate_xcframework.sh` script to generate an xcframework which you can then embed in your project.
+You may need to run `chmod +x generate_xcframework.sh` to give the file permission to execute.

 ## Summary
 ### Generate a private key